-- First and foremost, make every attempt to get out of their way. - Put your pride in the back seat.
+- First and foremost, make every attempt to get out of their way.
+Aggressive drivers often change lanes frequently and abruptly without notice, slow down and create a longer following distance between you and the vehicle ahead. - Put your pride in the back seat.
 Do not challenge them by speeding up or attempting to hold-your-own in your travel lane. - Avoid eye contact. - Ignore gestures and refuse to react to them. - Report aggressive drivers to the appropriate authorities by providing a vehicle description, license number, location and, if possible, direction of travel. - If you have a cell phone, and can do it safely, call the police. - If an aggressive driver is involved in a crash farther down the road, stop a safe distance from the crash scene, wait for the police to arrive, and report the driving behavior that you witnessed.

-- What are some tips to follow so you won't become a distracted driver? - 2.
+- 1. What are some tips to follow so you won't become a distracted driver? - 2.
 How do you use in-vehicle communications equipment cautiously? - 3.
 How do you recognize a distracted driver? - 4.
-What is the difference between aggressive driving and road rage?

-- 5. What should you do when confronted with an aggressive driver? - 6.
+What is the difference between aggressive driving and road rage? - 5.
+What should you do when confronted with an aggressive driver? - 6.
 What are some things you can do to reduce your stress before and while you drive?